codemacabre/obitbot/README.md

 ## Usage

-ObitBot is built using [Node.js](https://nodejs.org/), along with the packages [twit](https://www.npmjs.com/package/twit) to communicate with Twitter and [xml2js](https://www.npmjs.com/package/xml2js) to read the XML output from Behind the Name.
+ObitBot requires two Node packages to be installed in the `node_modules` subdirectory, [twit](https://www.npmjs.com/package/twit) to communicate with Twitter and [xml2js](https://www.npmjs.com/package/xml2js) to read the XML output from Behind the Name.

 The bot can be run using the following command:
 ```